Do you have a question about how JRI services, related to COVID-19 or otherwise?

 Upcoming Protests and Events

-- Walpole Peace and Justice Standout- twice a week: Saturdays 10am-11:30am and Wednesdays 5pm-6pm.
+- Walpole Peace and Justice Standout- twice a week: Saturdays 10am-11:00am and Tuesdays 5pm-6pm.
 Here is a link to their Facebook page.

 - Framingham Group Plans Weekly Black Lives Matter Demonstrations.
 The demonstrators plan to stand at a busy downtown Framingham intersection on a weekly basis.
 Learn more.